HannimalCrackers/DHUM_73000/007_workinprogress.md

 * How to structure Python query to pull image data from Google Cloud

 * Can't seem to add any other data sources to JSON

+* How could I have done the hashtag splitting and readding more accurately and effectively?